 - Migrating northward at the rate of about 40 km/day, Ruby-throated Hummingbirds will be arriving soon if not here already, so keep your eyes peeled!

 - Consider becoming one of Bird Studies Canada’s Bird Friendly Schools, to explore, learn about and help birds.
-If your school is closed and you have bird nests in your yard or neighbourhood park, try Project Nestwatch and monitor nesting activity (please check your public health guidelines before going off your property).
+If you have bird nests in your yard or neighbourhood park, try Project Nestwatch and monitor nesting activity.
 Contribute to citizen science!